Build and Push to ECR

-Enable this option to redo snapshot mode.
+Select this option to enable

 The name of the Dockerfile.
 If you don't provide a name, Harness assumes the Dockerfile is in the root folder of the codebase.

-Docker object labels to add metadata to the Docker image.
+Specify Docker object labels to add metadata to the Docker image.

 Remote Cache Image

-Enter the name of the remote cache image (for example,
+Enter the name of the remote cache image, for example,

 Run as User

-Maximum memory that the container can use.
+- Limit Memory: The maximum memory that the container can use.
 You can express memory as a plain integer or as a fixed-point number using the suffixes

 M. You can also use the power-of-two equivalents

-100m.
-See Resource units in Kubernetes.
+400m.
+For more information, go to Resource units in Kubernetes.